tinrupcic5/edde-robot-arduino/README.md

-# Edde: The Interactive Robot with Wi-Fi Capabilities
+# Edde : The Interactive Robot with Wi-Fi Capabilities :space_invader:

 ## Overview
 Edde is an interactive robot designed to simulate expressive eye movements and responses using an OLED display.
 It incorporates Wi-Fi connectivity to enable communication with a server, making it a versatile platform for various IoT applications.